 Chandra Law Logo

 If you suspect that your civil rights have been violated, it is best that you speak with an experienced civil-rights lawyer.
-An attorney at The Chandra Law Firm LLC will bring you justice.
-If you live in or near Cleveland, OH, tell us your issue through https://www.chandralaw.com/contact.
+An attorney at The Chandra Law Firm LLC can help bring you justice.
+If you have a civil-rights issue in California, Ohio, or Nevada, tell us your issue through https://www.chandralaw.com/contact.

 Making the right choice in legal representation can make the difference in whether you achieve a result that protects your legal rights and best interests.